-Design is one of the best solutions to safety hazards for motorists and cyclists alike.
-There are some fantastic examples out there of intelligent and intuitive infrastructure design, that has cyclists in mind.
+Design is one of the best solutions to safety hazards for motorists, motorcylists and cyclists alike.
+There are some fantastic examples out there of intelligent and intuitive infrastructure design, that has been built with cyclists in mind.

-We’ve picked out our five favourites, take a look below:
+We’ve picked out five of our favourites, take a look below:

 Location number one: Bracknell, UK

 Believe it or not, Bracknell offers an excellent standard of segregated cycling infrastructure.
 Located between London and Reading, Bracknell was designed as a new town in 1949 - and it was designed well!

 Location number two: Eindhoven, Netherlands